Home

 Play my Mellotron for you'.

-although there's no 'Tron in the song.
+although there's no Mellotron in the song.
 Bizarre.
 Anyway, a not-so auspicious return for the band, although worse was to come.
 By their next release, they'd found their feet and settled into the style that has served them well to date: a slushy, MOR/soft rock hybrid that keeps the old fans happy, while not having a hope of attracting anyone new to the fold.
-The world has moved on, and I'm afraid their late-'60s sentiments sound increasingly like the work of men out of time, which doesn't stop them still selling out large venues whenever they tour, and why not?
+The world has moved on and I'm afraid their late-'60s sentiments sound increasingly like the work of men out of time, which doesn't stop them still selling out large venues whenever they tour.
+And why not?
+Incidentally, the expanded reissue of Octave adds five '78/'79 live tracks, Moraz adding Mellotron strings to Steppin' In A Slide Zone, I'm Your Man and Driftwood, making all concerned rather more palatable than their studio versions, plus what I'm guessing is a string section phrase triggered from a Mellotron key on I'm Your Man.

 I'm afraid the word that best describes The Present is insipid; even more lightweight then its predecessor, it catches the Moodies on the cusp of full-blown MORdom, making even the blandest of their previous output sound dynamic.
-Moraz can be found in full-on synth flow, and had very much stamped his personality on the band by this point, for better or for worse.
-There's even less apparent Mellotron than on Long Distance Voyager, although I can hear a suspiciously 'Tronlike pitchbend on I am, played on a suspiciously un-'Tronlike sound, but apart from that, I can only spot some distant choirs on Meet Me Halfway.
-This is pretty awful, all in all; buy their early stuff, but ignore the reformation.
+Moraz can be found in full-on synth flow and had very much stamped his personality on the band by this point, for better or worse.
+There's even less apparent Mellotron than on its predecessor, although there's a suspiciously Mellotronlike pitchbend on I am, played on a suspiciously un-Mellotronlike sound; aside from that, I can only spot some distant choirs on Meet Me Halfway.
+This is pretty awful, frankly; buy their early stuff, but ignore the reformation.
 Amusingly, by the way, the same sleeve painting was used the following year on the only Dali's Car LP, a band composed of ex-members of the rather cooler Bauhaus and Japan.

-There may or may not be any more Moodies 'Tron albums; '86's The Other Side of Life and even '88's Sur la Mer may have as much (or less?)
-'Tron than their early '80s albums, but I'll be buggered if I'm going to buy copies to find out.
+I'm assured that neither '86's The Other Side of Life nor '88's Sur la Mer have any Mellotron input; I'll be buggered if I'm going to bother to listen to them to find out.
 A rather interesting release cropped up in '87, however; Prelude collects together both sides of their first two singles with Hayward, a couple of early b-sides, the studio tracks from Caught Live... (presumably to fill out an otherwise very short album) and one of Graeme Edge's poems from Days of Future Passed on its own.
 A mixed bag?
-Maybe, but it usefully gathers together several tracks never before available on album, including their first 'Tron track, Love And Beauty, released as a single three months before Days....
+Maybe, but it usefully gathers together several tracks never before available on album, including their first Mellotron track, Love And Beauty, released as a single three months before Days...
 The only other relevant track not on Caught Five... is A Simple Game, b-side to Ride My See-Saw.
+For what it's worth, 1991's Keys to the Kingdom allegedly used samples, presumably first-generation ones, as commercial ones weren't available then, although, upon a re-listen, nothing leaps out.

-So...
 As a pretty much non-fan, I'm not sure how to recommend Moodies albums to you.
-You've seen my * ratings above; if you like their style, you'll probably like everything from Days to Caught Live, at least.
-I can certainly recommend all of these on the 'Tron front, although I'd have trouble recommending the '80s albums on any front at all, to be honest.
+You've seen my star ratings above; if you like their style, you'll probably like everything from Days to Caught Live, at least.
+I can certainly recommend all of these on the Mellotron front, although I'd have trouble doing the same for their '80s albums on any front at all, to be honest.
 As I said, I haven't heard their other '80s albums, but I'll report back when or if I do.
-1991's Keys of the Kingdom, during the recording of which Moraz left, definitely only has samples, but I can't comment on its immediate predecessors.
-Either way, the Moodies are one of THE classic Mellotron bands, however you wish to categorise their sound.
-An essential listen for the 'Tron enthusiast, particularly the expanded versions.
+The Moodies are one of THE classic Mellotron bands, though, however you wish to categorise their sound.
+An essential listen for the Mellotron enthusiast, particularly the expanded versions.

 links